piaodazhu/simpleFFplay/README.md

 `simpleFFplay` is an improved version of the `leichn/ffplayer`.
 They are all based on ffplay.c from FFmpeg.

 **Required FFmpeg version is 4.4.2, and required SDL2 version is 2.0.20.
-Other version may work but I haven't test them.**
+Test system is Ubuntu 22.04.
+Other environments may work but I haven't test them.**

 ## Usage